contactjw/dashboard-sla/README.md

   - Double click to enter data is in progress.
 I am in the process of setting up a local node and express server to handle changes to the data.json file.
 I plan to use axios to handle the http requests as well.
 I have the outline of the functions mapped out for handling a save to the data.json, but I'm in the process of setting up the node and express server.

   - Sadly I was on a time crunch through a few of the final features I wanted to implement, but I'm certain if I wasn't working 30-40 hours a week and doing full-time classes I could see this through to completion within 7 days.
-You'll notice these two features are partially completed.
-The double click to enter data is more like a click in the Threads column to change the data, but it is not reflected in the data.json file yet and there is no input validation yet.
-Color coding is set up for the Status column, but I'd like to adjust colors more and make the colors extend across the column with a lower opacity so we can still read data easily.
+You'll notice there are a few partially completed features.
+The double click to enter data is more like a click in the columns that had input tags with disabled property, I added a double click event listener, however there is a bug i need to fix for it because disabled inputs do not pick up clicks on the first click.
+The change of data on click of the save button is not reflected in the data.json file yet and there is no input validation yet.
 A good chunk of my time was used for trying to integrate TypeScript and Vuex, before I found Pinia for state management which simplified the process a lot more with TypeScript.

 - Modularizing Table into Smaller Components:

-  - I was in the process of modularizing table into smaller components, and managed to do so, but ran out of time to fully integrate the smaller components into table itself.
-I wanted to focus on atleast partially completing some of the major features as well just to show that I had an inclination of how to work with the features that were asked for.
+  - I'd like to go through this more and see if I can break components down even smaller in a beneficial, reusable way.

+- Pagination:

+  - I'm in the process of getting the Express server set up and including Pinia store functionality for the data table to be able to handle pagination.
+I plan to see this project through to completion this coming weekend due to a busy schedule Mon-Fri.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>